-In an organization with a ranked hierarchal structure, you can get a promotion by showing aptitude for the work, impressing senior ranked individuals, fulfilling certain criteria, having a place open up due to retirement, resignation or death and probably kissing a lot of ass.
-On the other hand you can get a Klingon Promotion, which means that if you kill a superior (or they die by some other means), you gain their rank or a rank that the result of this death leaves open.
-Then the cutthroat competition for a promotion becomes a lot more literal.
+In an organization with a ranked hierarchal structure, you can get a promotion by showing aptitude for the work, impressing senior ranked individuals, fulfilling certain criteria, having a place open up due to retirement, resignation or death, and probably kissing a lot of ass.
+Or you can kill them and take their job.
+The former is not this trope.
+The latter is.

 Perhaps, the focus will be on a character, who uses this method often to get ahead in the world.
 They could easily then be The Starscream and if we get the chance to follow them going through several stations in life, advancing themselves with cunning, guile and possibly the odd bottle of arsenic, we might get to see them as a Manipulative Bastard and maybe a magnificent one.

 Asskicking Equals Authority is when you get a society that works based on this trope.
 The Evil Prince tends to see the world this way, due to his position.
 Occasionally, a superior can forestall it with Kill Me Now, or Forever Stay Your Hand.
 May result in You Are in Command Now if the replacement is lacking in qualifications for the position they gain.